diethardsteiner/diethardsteiner.github.io/_posts/2016-02-20-PDI-Parameter-Object.md

 Now it's time to execute `jb_wrapper` and understand if the new setup paid off!

 You will realise that this solution is still not working (Roland's original setup was different to ours).
 The problem is that you cannot pass down a variable from a job to a child job or transformation if the parameter defined in the **child job** has the same name (so also my previous blog post [ Pentaho Kettle Parameters and Variables: Tips and Tricks ](http://diethardsteiner.blogspot.co.uk/2013/07/pentaho-kettle-parameters-and-variables.html)).
-So there is an easy workaround to this: We just change the name of the **variables** we set in the **JavaScript** step in `tr_obj_string_to_params` like this:
+So there is an easy workaround to this: We just change the name of the **variables** we set in the **JavaScript** step in `tr_obj_string_to_vars` like this:

 ```javascript
 param_obj = JSON.parse(param_object_string);